Mounseer Nongtongpaw: Attribution

 In the midst of our short conversation of yesterday, & still more pleasant than short, you expressed a wish to receive a sketch in prose of the thing we desired.
 I am sure your kindness renders it a duty incumbent on me in return, to afford you every facility in my power.
 I therefore inclose two scribbles with which I would not otherwise have troubled you.
-That in small writing is the production of my daughter in her eleventh year, & is strictly modelled, as ar as [sic] her infant talents would allow, on Dibdin's song.
+That in small writing is the production of my daughter in her eleventh year, & is strictly modelled, as far as [sic] her infant talents would allow, on Dibdin's song.
 This may answer the purpose of a prose sketch.
 The other is written by a young man of twenty.
 It is rather unintelligible: but the two first two stanzas may afford you a hint respecting the first two designs.

 The more what you shall favour us with shall purely be your own, the more exquisite I am well satisfied it will be found.
 The whole object is to keep up the joke of Nong Tong Paw being constantly taken for the greatest man in France.